wrld3d/wrld-example-app/android/README.md

     - .project file
     - .cproject file
     - .settings directory
-- Create the workspace again as described in [Setting up the project](#setting-up-the-project)
+- Create the workspace again as described in [Setting up the eclipse project](#setting-up-the-eclipse-project)
 - Delete the contents of [Android.mk](/android/jni/Android.mk#L4).
 - Add native support to the project
 - Revert the change to Android.mk